videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/participant-events.md

 ### onParticipantJoined

-- These event is triggered when someone joins the meeting and return the `Participant` object as parameter.
+- This event is triggered when someone joins the meeting and return the `Participant` object as parameter.
-- These event can be subscribed from the `useMeeting` hook.
+- This event can be subscribed from the `useMeeting` hook.

 ### onParticipantLeft

-- These event is triggered when the someone leaves the meeting.
+- This event is triggered when the someone leaves the meeting.
-- These event can be subscribed from the `useMeeting` hook.
+- This event can be subscribed from the `useMeeting` hook.

 ### onWebcamRequested

 - This event will be triggered to the participant `B` when any other participant `A` requests to enable webcam of participant `B`.
 - On accepting the request, webcam of participant `B` will be enabled.
-- These event can be subscribed from the `useMeeting` hook.
+- This event can be subscribed from the `useMeeting` hook.

 ### onMicRequested

 - This event will be triggered to the participant `B` when any other participant `A` requests to enable mic of participant `B`.
 - On accepting the request, mic of participant `B` will be enabled.
-- These event can be subscribed from the `useMeeting` hook.
+- This event can be subscribed from the `useMeeting` hook.

 ### Example

-Here is the usage of all the events mentioned in these page.
+Here is the usage of all the events mentioned in this page.

 ```js
 function onMicRequested(data) {